Book an Appointment

-Masks are now optional - practitioners will follow the patients lead - please reschedule if feeling unwell
+Masks optional - practitioners will follow the patients lead - please reschedule if feeling unwell

 Genie Bright RMT CMRP completed her Matrix Repatterning education and certification requirements as of September 2020 and is now a certified practitioner of Matrix Repatterning.
 Please note that Matrix Repatterning falls within the scope of RMT practices and is therefore billable under your extended health plan.